Sharlikran/fsdoc/news/day-five.md

 {% include emptyline.html %}
 {% include image.html file="jeffshouldbebacksoon.jpg" alt="dayfivesecondvault" %}
 {% include emptyline.html %}
 {% include paragraph.html par="Jeff should be back soon.
-WIth no stimpacks or a gun he did the best he could.
+With no stimpacks or a gun he did the best he could.
 He did find a few outfits, an Officers Uniform and some Formal Wear.
 Once he returns there are some stimpacks waiting and with that and a gun in hand he should be back out to explore the wasteland." %}
 {% include emptyline.html %}
 {% include image.html file="meanwhileinvault111.jpg" alt="dayfivesecondvault" %}
 {% include emptyline.html %}